ProofOfEstimate/poe-solana/README.md

 especially when high rewards are at stake.

 Conversely, POE is grounded in the pursuit of a deeper understanding of the world.
-It encourages participants to seek the truth, fostering a community where the collective goal is enlightenment, not monetary gain.
-Research supports that prediction polls equipped with appropriate scoring feedback, collaborative capabilities, and sophisticated statistical aggregation methods can serve as a more effective mechanism for harnessing the wisdom of crowds than traditional prediction markets.
+It encourages participants to seek the truth, fostering a community where the collective goal is enlightenment, not monetary gain. <a href="https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2015.2374" target="_blank" rel="noreferrer noopener">Research</a> supports that prediction polls equipped with appropriate scoring feedback, collaborative capabilities, and sophisticated statistical aggregation methods can serve as a more effective mechanism for harnessing the wisdom of crowds than traditional prediction markets.